MERCYHURST UNIVERSITY AT THE BOOKER T. WASHINGTON CENTER

-- Students can take advantage of the in-house services already provide at the Booker T. Washington Center, such educational, physical wellness and emotional wellness services available to youths, adults and seniors
+- Students can take advantage of the in-house services already provide at the Booker T. Washington Center, such educational, physical, and emotional wellness services are available to youths, adults and seniors

-Students at the BTW Campus have access to the academic support and career services at Mercyhurst’s Erie and North East campuses
+Students at the BTW Campus have access to the academic support and career services at Mercyhurst’s main campus

 In classes at the BTW Campus, you’ll learn from dedicated and experienced faculty members who will serve as advisors and mentors throughout your academic journey and beyond

 With classes available at the Booker T. Washington Center, 1720 Holland Street, students living in downtown Erie will be closer to their classes, overcoming the hassle of transportation